 In recent years, there have been repeated cases of localised rainstorms occurring in the northern New Territories, which gave rise to significant flooding there but virtually no impact elsewhere in Hong Kong.
 For example, on 27 September 1993 after the passage of Typhoon Dot, the low lying area of the northern New Territories was completely inundated with flood water.
 On 22 July 1994, over 300 millimetres of rain were recorded in the northwestern part of the New Territories.
 300 hectares of farmland and 150 hectares of fish ponds were inundated.
 Firemen had to use dinghies to rescue villagers whose houses were surrounded by flood water.

 In order to issue timely warnings to the public, the Hong Kong Observatory keeps a continuous watch on the weather in and around Hong Kong.
-Readings from a network of more than 70 automatic rain-gauges covering the whole of the Special Administrative Region are telemetered to the Observatory Headquarters to provide real-time information essential for assessing the likelihood of flooding and landslips.
+Readings from a network of more than 100 automatic rain-gauges covering the whole territory are telemetered to the Observatory Headquarters to provide up-to-the-minute information essential for assessing the likelihood of flooding and landslips.
 Water-level information from the northern part of the New Territories is also similarly relayed to the Observatory for real-time monitoring of floods in these areas.
 In addition to conventional meteorological observations, the Observatory's weather radar system provides a good means to continuously monitor the movement and development of rain-bearing clouds.
-Meteorological satellite imagery at high resolution is received at frequent intervals, providing a bird's eye view of cloud patterns over Asia and the western Pacific.
+Meteorological satellite imagery at high resolution are received at frequent intervals, providing a bird's eye view of cloud patterns over Asia and the western Pacific.

 - Listen to radio or television broadcasts on the latest warnings.
 Contact your nearest police station in emergencies.

 - Take appropriate measures to avoid possible damage or loss of life due to flooding.

 - Farmers and fish pond owners should take necessary precautions to minimise losses.